-- “Staffbase Code” means the code developed and provided by Staffbase to Customer for use in connection with the Staffbase Service, which may include Staffbase’s Mobile Apps, SDK(s), Integrations, APIs, and Plugins developed and provided by Staffbase.
+- “Staffbase Code” means the code developed and provided by Staffbase or its Affiliates to Customer for use in connection with the Staffbase Service, which may include Staffbase’s Mobile Apps, Software Development Kits (SDKs), Integrations, and Plugins that are developed and provided by Staffbase.

-- “Staffbase Service(s)” means the specific proprietary software-as-a-service product(s) of Staffbase specified in Customer’s Order Form, including any related Staffbase Code and Documentation, and excluding any Third-Party Services.
+- “Staffbase Service(s)” means Staffbase’s or its Affiliates’ specific proprietary software-as-a-service product(s) specified in Customer’s Order Form, including any related Staffbase Code and Documentation, and excluding any Third-Party Services.

 - “Staffbase Technology” means the Staffbase Service, any and all related or underlying documentation, technology, code, know-how, logos and templates, anything delivered as part of support or other services, and any updates, modifications or derivative works of any of the foregoing, including as may incorporate any Feedback.
 Staffbase Technology includes, but is not limited to, the Mobile Apps, Staffbase Code, and Web Apps.

 - “Subscription Term” means the initial term for the subscription to the applicable Staffbase Service, as specified on Customer’s Order Form(s), and each subsequent renewal term (if any).